As part of the 2018 Women’s Voices in Theater Festival

 Women of Troy: Voices from Afghanistan in its world debut is a music-theatre adaptation represents a cross-cultural collaboration between Afghan and American artists and will showcase the cooperative efforts of two playwright-poets, two co-composers, and 16 performers drawn from American and Afghan musicians and singer-actors.
 The project, with its honorary sponsors in the Afghan Ambassador and his wife, represents the company’s mission of cultural diplomacy through the narrative of the important role of women in developing and nurturing the rebirth of civil society.

-The full production will be mounted in January 2018 as part of the Women Voices in Theatre Festival.
+The full production will be mounted in January 2018 as part of the DC Women Voices in Theater Festival.

 Performances are at